ACR Convergence 2025| Video: Rheum for Everyone, Episode 26—Ableism

 Such supplements as glucosamine and chondroitin sulfate lack proven efficacy, Dr. Loeser noted.
 In addition, the ACR recommends against use of growth factors, cell-based injections and platelet-rich plasma as part of standard care for OA, although they have been studied in clinical trials.

 Dr. Loeser’s lecture included a discussion of a clinical trial that studied the use of anabolic growth factor called human fibroblast growth factor 18 (FGF18) for cartilage and other joint tissues.
-The primary outcome measure in a two-year trial was articular cartilage thickness.
-“There was a significant improvement compared to placebo in the cartilage thickness but unfortunately, there was no improvement in pain,” he said, “and for disease modification, we really want drugs that both improve pain as well as structure.”
+The primary outcome measure in a two-year trial was articular cartilage thickness.1 “There was a significant improvement compared with placebo in the cartilage thickness, but unfortunately, there was no improvement in pain,” he said, “and for disease modification, we really want drugs that improve pain, as well as structure.”

 Share: